MFA Fatigue Attacks: How Uber Got Breached and How to Stop It

 The credential failure modes that repeat everywhere

-Across all three clouds, the same patterns appear in every audit:
+In practice, the same patterns appear across all three clouds in every audit:

 Leaked credentials — access keys in git commits, .env files, Docker image layers, CI/CD logs.
 GitHub’s secret scanning finds thousands of these monthly on public repos alone.